 This is basically the same bike that Richie Porte used to win a stage of the Tour Down Under at the beginning of 2019.
 Not a bad start to his season and a good start too for the new groupset.

-Here's Cannondale all-new SystemSix aero disc-equipped race bike.
+Here's Cannondale's SystemSix aero disc-equipped race bike.
 What a looker with this champagne paint finish!
 Rolling on Cannondale’s very own HollowGram KNOT wheels with a SRAM XDR driver, and combining a 48/35t crankset with a 10-28t cassette.

-The Basque company has two AXS-equipped bikes in its range, the Orca M11eTeam-D and Orca Aero M11eTeam-D.
+The Basque company has two AXS-equipped bikes in its range, one with conventional frame shapes and the other with aero.

 Orbea’s all-round Orca, the lightest bike it currently offers, will be equipped with the new Red eTap AXS groupset comprising a choice of 48/35 or 46/33 chainsets and the 10-28t cassette.